 Finally, replacing your toothbrush every three months will help ensure that you are not using a brush that has a long-term buildup of bacteria, and that the bristles are in good shape.

-If you have questions about oral hygiene, or it is just time for a cleaning and exam for you or a member of your family, our dentists Dr.Jessica G. McConnell, DDS and Dr. Daniel J. Woolf, DDS at McConnell and Woolf Family Dentistry in Fuquay Varina, North Carolina, would be happy to see you.
+If you have questions about oral hygiene, or it is just time for a cleaning and exam for you or a member of your family, our dentists Dr.Jessica G. McConnell, DDS and Dr. Daniel J. Woolf, DDS at Langworthy Family Dentistry in Fuquay Varina, North Carolina, would be happy to see you.
 Make an appointment today by calling 919-552-5113.